brettelliot/quintana/README.md

-sudo make dc-start-local # Start application w/o nginx (for running locally) sudo make dc-ps          # Show what docker processes are running sudo make dc-pg          # Only run the postgres db service
+sudo make dc-start-local # Start application w/o nginx (for running locally) sudo make dc-ps          # Show what docker processes are running sudo make dc-pg          # Only run the postgres db service sudo make dc-psql        # Run psql (requires the postgres container to be running)
 ```

 Auto checks are running weekly to update the certificates.